Gatecrashing a high-society wedding at Chateau Vauquelin wasn’t Celeste’s finest hour.

 She cleared her throat.
 “I’m waiting for my friend.
 I’ll just go and see where he’s got to.”

-Turning she rushed out of the room into the foyer before the heat rising in her cheeks gave her away as the liar she was.
+Turning, she rushed out of the room and into the foyer before the heat rising in her cheeks gave her away as the liar she was.

-To her right was a lounge area with a bar and further down she could see the door that led to the library.
-In the photos she’d seen it had a billiards table in it too, and the hollow sound of a cue hitting a ball confirmed her sketch to be correct.
+To her right was a lounge area with a bar, and further down she could see the door that led to the library.
+In the photos of the magazines it had a billiards table in it, too, and the hollow sound of a cue hitting a ball confirmed her sketch to be correct.
 Which meant the restaurant and then the kitchens were on the opposite side next to the ballroom.

-She studied the double doors at the end of the corridor and her heart beat a little faster as adrenalin started to course through her veins.
+She studied the double doors at the end of the corridor, and her heart beat a little faster as adrenalin started to course through her veins.
 The room she was searching for, the salon, was beyond those doors.
-Was the room in use today or would she find it locked?
+Was the room in use today or would it be locked?

-Her heart was hammering in her chest with anticipation.
+Her heart hammered in her chest with anticipation.
 There was no one in the corridor, but that could change at any time and she might lose her moment to discover what lay beneath these walls.

 Although it had been mentioned in one of the articles she’d read, so maybe guests would expect the whole tour.
-Stop stalling.
-Get on with it.
+Stop stalling and get on with it.
 She reached out and twisted the golden doorknob.
 The door opened easily to reveal the room just as it had looked in the glossy pages of the celebrity magazine.
 And best of all, no one else was there.

-Her shoulders relaxed with relief, while her stomach muscles tightened with a twinge of excitement.
+Her shoulders relaxed with relief while her stomach muscles tightened with a twinge of excitement.
 This was it.
-The lever should be right under the fireplace canopy according to the newspaper clipping she’d read from the 1930s.
+The lever should be right under the fireplace canopy according to a newspaper clipping she’d read.